CARNET operation is realized through a series of interconnected services and projects united into nine sectors:

-- Sc Goran Kolarić, Ministry of Science and Education
+- Božo Pavičin, Ministry of Science and Education

 CEO coordinates activities at the level of the entire institution and outside it and represents CARNET in public.

-On February 15th, 2017 the Minister of Science and Education Prof. Pavo Barišić, PhD appointed Goran Kezunović, as the CEO of CARNET for a period of four years.
-Goran Kezunović entered office on March 01st, 2017.
+Minister of Science and Education Prof. Radovan Fuchs, Ph.D. appointed Hrvoje Puljiz, as the CEO of CARNET for a period of four years.

 The Users Board includes all CARNET coordinators of CARNET member institutions, which represent users from the academic community, heads of county expert councils of Computer Science teachers, as well as representatives of educational institutions and the CEO of CARNET.

-The CEO Office is a special organisational department of CARNET that manages, coordinates and organizes business activities of CARNET.
-The office is managed by CARNET CEO, while the Vice CEO and deputies coordinate and organize business activities of the other departments of CARNET.
-The CEO coordinates activities at the level of the entire institution and beyond and represents CARNET in public.
+The Office of the CEO is a specialized sector of CARNET that manages, coordinates, and organizes the operations of the institution.
+The office is managed by the CEO and Vice CEO of CARNET, while the CEO assistants coordinate and organize the operations of other sectors and key segments of the institution.
+The CEO oversees activities at the institution and beyond, representing CARNET in public.